ipfs/kubo/README.md

 #### Prerequisite 2: Install gx and gx-go

-You can try using your package manager for it but it is unlikely it is there.
-Other way is to run `make toolkit_upgrade` before running `make install` in the next step.
+You can try using package manager, but gx and gx-go are unlikely to be available in repositories currently.
+The recommended way to install is to run `make toolkit_upgrade` before running `make install` in the next step.

 #### Download + Compile IPFS